 - Roles and access rights for the staff portal and Mobile app

-Different Quinyx users require access to different function groups of the application.
+Depending on their role, Quinyx users require access to different functional groups of the application.
 Setting access rights allows you a straightforward way to configure user permissions that reflect the needs of individual users.

 Roles and access rights for the web app